schuhva/Music-Generation/doc/releases/2.01/Base_01.rst

     import numpy as np

 **Instruments:** Available are at lest the 128 General-Midi (GM) Instruments.
-Depending on the sound-fonts there is a bigger choise.
-A list of the GM instruments can be found here. https://en.wikipedia.org/wiki/General\_MIDI#Program\_change\_events Remeber to substract 1, as the list starts with 1 and not 0.
+Depending on the sound-fonts there is a bigger choice.
+A list of the GM instruments can be found here. https://en.wikipedia.org/wiki/General\_MIDI#Program\_change\_events Remember to subtract 1, as the list starts with 1 and not 0.

 .. code:: python3